What's your most important tool of influence in speeches and presentations?

 How to Enrich Your Presentations

-of your presentation that tells an audience what you intend, how you feel about your topic and them, what has meaning
+element of your presentation that tells an audience what you intend, how you feel about your topic and them, what

-these questions: "Is this person credible on this topic?"
+about these questions: "Is this person credible on this topic?"
 "Can I trust him or her?"
-"Why does this matter to me and how
+"Why does this matter to

 1. "Muddying" Your Entrance.
 The first part of your message has to do entirely with yourself, as you show your